memfault/interrupt/_drafts/ota-delta-updates.md

 1. More complexity!
 Your firmware update code now needs to implement the patching algorithm, which creates more opportunities for bugs.
-2. Delta updates requires more code space to implement the patching algorithm, so if you are constrained already it may not be appropriate for your project.
+2. Delta updates require more code space to implement the patching algorithm, so if you are constrained already it may not be appropriate for your project.
-3. Managing delta updates creates more complexity on the backend and on the release process.
+3. Managing delta updates creates more complexity on the backend and in the release process.

 That last point bears elaborating a bit.
 Unlike all system images, each delta image is only compatible with a single original version.
 In other words, while a system image for firmware v1.2.0 can upgrade any prior version to v1.2.0, a delta update for "v1.1.0→v1.2.0" can only upgrade devices running v1.1.0 to v1.2.0.
+As you can imagine this creates a serious challenge at the QA stage, since the combination of things to test is much larger than with a system image.

-This means that your OTA backend needs to be sophisticated enough to present delta updates when devices are running compatible versions, and in all other cases present a full system update.
-And each firmware releases requires you to compile and upload a number of delta images for your versions in the field.
+This also means that your OTA backend needs to be sophisticated enough to present delta updates when devices are running compatible versions, and in all other cases present a full system update.
+And each firmware release requires you to compile and upload several delta images for your versions in the field.

 > Our OTA backend at [Memfault](https://memfault.com) supports delta updates!
-> You can read more about in our
+> You can read more about it in our
 > [documentation](https://docs.memfault.com/docs/platform/ota/#delta-releases).

 ### Jojodiff